JetBrains/teamcity-azure-agent/README.md

 | [Resource Manager](#resource-manager-plugin) | <a href="https://teamcity.jetbrains.com/viewType.html?buildTypeId=TeamcityAzurePlugin_BuildResourceManager&guest=1"><img src="https://teamcity.jetbrains.com/app/rest/builds/buildType:(id:TeamcityAzurePlugin_BuildResourceManager)/statusIcon" alt=""/></a> | [Download](https://teamcity.jetbrains.com/repository/download/TeamcityAzurePlugin_BuildResourceManager/.lastSuccessful/cloud-azure-arm.zip?guest=1)| 9.1.x+ | [blog post](https://blog.jetbrains.com/teamcity/2016/04/teamcity-azure-resource-manager/) |
 | [Classic](#classic-plugin) | <a href="https://teamcity.jetbrains.com/viewType.html?buildTypeId=TeamcityAzurePlugin_Build&guest=1"><img src="https://teamcity.jetbrains.com/app/rest/builds/buildType:(id:TeamcityAzurePlugin_Build)/statusIcon" alt=""/></a> | [Download](https://teamcity.jetbrains.com/repository/download/TeamcityAzurePlugin_Build/.lastSuccessful/azure-cloud.zip?guest=1) | 8.1.x+ | [blog post](https://blog.jetbrains.com/teamcity/2014/11/introducing-teamcity-azure-plugin-run-builds-in-the-cloud/) |

+## Resource Manager Plugin

+The plugin supports generalized virtual machine images to start TeamCity build agents.
+You must use the [Azure AD application](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/#create-application) and the [authentication key](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/#create-an-authentication-key) to enable cloud integration and assign the [_Contributor_ role](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/#assign-application-to-role) for it in your subscription on the [new portal](https://portal.azure.com/).

+### Virtual Machines Preparation

+Before you can start using integration, you need to create a new Virtual Machine instance via Resource Manager.
+The TeamCity Build Agent [must be installed](https://confluence.jetbrains.com/display/TCD9/TeamCity+Integration+with+Cloud+Solutions#TeamCityIntegrationwithCloudSolutions-PreparingavirtualmachinewithaninstalledTeamCityagent) and set to start automatically.
+Also, you need to manually point the agent to the existing TeamCity server with the Azure plugin installed to let the build agent download the plugins.

+Then you should [remove temporary files](https://confluence.jetbrains.com/display/TCD9/TeamCity+Integration+with+Cloud+Solutions#TeamCityIntegrationwithCloudSolutions-Capturinganimagefromavirtualmachine) and perform capture using the following guidelines for [Linux](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-capture-image/) and [Windows](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-capture-image/) virtual machines.
+As a result, you will receive a VHD image in your storage account whose URL can be used to create build agents.

 ## Classic Plugin

 This plugin supports both Windows and Linux virtual machines and can operate in the following ways.